bintzpress/nginx-ssl-test/README.md

 docker-compose up -d

-You can then connect up to see if your certificate worked.
+You can then go to your address in a web browser and see if your certificate gives SSL errors.